blackinai/bai-website/content/home/about.md

 # Black in AI (BAI)

 Black in AI is a place for sharing ideas, fostering collaborations and discussing initiatives to increase the presence of Black people in the field of Artificial Intelligence.
+Our initiatives include an academic positions [academic program](https://docs.google.com/document/d/1mWlaImiMj8CfrdUzABLvVbhLOidZlBBKAVPuAZBlR7s/edit), events at various conferences related to AI, advocacy, and community building (through our online forums).

 If you are in the field of AI and self-identify as Black, please fill out [this Google Form](https://goo.gl/forms/CMDkD5CuLjc0IAJi1) to request to join and we will add you to various platforms that we maintain.
 We also welcome allies to join our group using the Google form.
 Allies will be added to our email lists, where we send out group updates and requests for assistance.

 Like our [Facebook Page](https://www.facebook.com/blackinai/) and follow us on [Twitter](https://twitter.com/black_in_ai) to learn about our members and various activities!